 Mason Rudolph, QB, Oklahoma State

-Height: 6-5.
-Weight: 235.
+Height: 6-4.
+Weight: 229.
+Arm: 32.5.
+Hand: 9.13.
 Projected 40 Time: 4.85.
-Projected Round (2018): 3-4.
-1/22/18: Rudolph is a love/hate prospect in the scouting community.
+Projected Round (2018): 2-4.
+2/10/18: Sources said that Rudolph interviewed well at the Senior Bowl, but he is a love/hate prospect in the scouting community.
 One team source likes Rudolph, but many others are skeptics.
 A general manager of a playoff team told me they had Rudolph graded on the third day of the 2018 NFL Draft.
 Another NFC general manager said they thought Rudolph could go on Day 2.
 An AFC college scouting director of a playoff team said they were giving Rudolph a fifth-round grade.
 One area scout said that they were really concerned with how Rudolph struggled throwing into tight windows, because he won't have receivers running wide open like they were for him at Oklahoma State.
 Given the big discrepancy, Rudolph could go in the early rounds of the 2018 NFL Draft, because it only takes one team to fall in love.
 Many teams don't like him, however, and have his grade low.